gnubot/gnubot/CODE_OF_CONDUCT.md

   address, without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+* In the package community, pirated software or malware.
+  For more info, see "[Pirating software](https://github.com/gnubot/gnubot/wiki/Pirating-software)".

 ## Enforcement Responsibilities